Home Repair Programs

 CITY OF MILWAUKEE

 The City of Milwaukee provides a variety of resources for homeowners and homebuyers, including matching grants for home repairs, forgivable loan programs and other resources.
-You can use the City of Milwaukee Housing Help Tool to find information on programs administered by the City that best match your situation.
+You can use the City of Milwaukee Housing Resources to find information on programs administered by the City that best match your situation.
+Mayor Johnson has made 2026 the Year of Housing for the City of Milwaukee, check out the webpage.
+Here are some programs that may be helpful:

 • Targeted Investment Neighborhoods (TIN)Through the TIN program, the City focuses funds and resources in a small area (6-12 blocks) for approximately three years.
 Homeowners and landlords in the area can use the program to make common household repairs and updates.